mikhail-molchanov/mikhail-molchanov/README.md

 ## UX
 - Good understanding of usability principles.
 Experience in responsive layouts and prototyping interfaces.
 Experience in customer interviews.
 - Follow basic accessibility principles for every new feature.
 Make sure all UI elements can be accessed / navigated from keyboard, proper semantic markup is used.
-Certified web accessibility specialist [Deque University](https://dequeuniversity.com/).
+Certified web accessibility specialist ([Deque University](https://dequeuniversity.com/)).
 Primary tools for accessibility testing: Axe plugins and NVDA.

 ## Tools
 - My IDE of preference is VS Code (+plugins).
 I had some painful transition period from Intellij IDEA but now I'm extremely satisfied with its features, speed and how the product is developing over the years.